3 DAYS ROME FLORENCE

 Next stop, Pallazo Vecchio.
 A palace and museum.
 I liked a lot the statues that you can see in this area.
 Really amazing and all the great personalities of an era.
 Of course the statue of David casts its shadow to all the others!

 Ponte Vecchio is really close to the Palazzo Vecchio.
 It is an old bridge (the meaning of Ponte Vecchio), the oldest in Florence, and the most beautiful of course!
 You will find plenty jewelry shops on the bridge for all the tastes.

 One thing I enjoyed very much in Florence, was the squares.
 Big and flat!
 And very well made and preserved!

 In our last day we were exhausted!
 But it was not over yet!
 We had to go at least to one more site.
 Colosseum and Foro Romano!
 The weather was worse than the first day, but we didn’t care!
 We just went to see this!

 Of course the huge waiting line was again there, just waiting for us, but we were ok with that.
 We already had our tickets so we were just waiting.
 The Colosseum seems really enormous, and it is!
 Unfortunately it is not in good condition and you only get an idea of how this venue would be back in the days.

 Next to the Colosseum there is the entrance to the Foro Romano, the Roman Forum.
 A vast area full of antiquities in a really well-preserved condition!

 You will need a long time to see the Forum on its total.
 Unfortunately we were short on that and we could do only the highlights!

-That’s it!
+This is all about my 3 days to Rome and Florence!
 This is what we could do and see within the 3 days we had!
-I think that we saw just a fraction of what Rome has to offered to all its guests, and we should definetely come back!
+Because we saw just a fraction of what Rome has to offered to all its guests, and we should definitely come back!